 Prepare to have your foundational knowledge about designers completely shaken.
 Are you ready?
 Okay, here it goes: Designers are not, nor have they ever been magicians (or wizards, warlocks, or any other wand-wielding creature).
 They cannot “magically make things work.”
 Turns out, there is no “fountain of creativity” or “faucet of flair” we secretly tap into at 2 a.m.
 Designers are cold, calculating people and our work is total C.R.A.P.
 That’s right, you read that correctly.
 Our work is total C.R.A.P. design.

-Let me backtrack for a moment, C.R.A.P. is not an adjective (it’s a noun, obviously).
+Let me backtrack for a moment.
+C.R.A.P. is not an adjective (it’s a noun, obviously).
 The C.R.A.P.
-I’m referencing is an acronym, developed by Robin Patricia Williams, as an easy way to learn and remember four basic design principles–contrast, repetition, alignment, and proximity.
+I’m referencing is an acronym developed by Robin Patricia Williams.
+It’s an easy way to learn and remember four basic design principles–contrast, repetition, alignment, and proximity.
 When incorporated into designs, these basic principles will improve consistency and overall effectiveness.

 Tell me more!
 Tell me more!

-I could fill volumes with discussion on the pros and cons of various design principles–why they work, why they don’t work, which I use most often, etc. Though I think we can agree that would be about as exciting as watching paint dry, so here’s the abridged version:
+I could fill volumes with a discussion on the pros and cons of various design principles.
+Why they work, why they don’t work, which I use most often, etc. However, I think we can agree that it would be about as exciting as watching paint dry.
+So, here’s the abridged version:

-Repetition is the key to establishing consistency in design through the use familiar elements.
-A good example might be using the same size typeface for titles or formatting them to be bold and green.
+Repetition is the key to establishing consistency in design through the use of familiar elements.
+For example, using the same size typeface for titles or formatting them to be bold and green.

-Great design is dictated by a cohesiveness that can only be achieved through intentional placement that visually connects each element to another, also known as alignment.
+Great design is dictated by a cohesiveness achieved through intentional placement.
+This placement visually connects each element to another in a principle known as alignment.